mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 This example seems to be cruel or hard, we can say, in terms of usual common sense.
 But for Eka Daishi, for the second patriarch, it’s not hard.
 It’s not easy.
 It’s not cruel.
 It’s not *[unintelligible]*.
 [It is] beyond any ideas of understanding that situation through our common sense, because he is realizing there is [some] important matter he has to seek for.

-That is *sanzen gakudo*.
-So very naturally, that desire, the spirit of *sanzen gakudo*, is coming up from the bottom of his life.
+That is *sanzen gakudō*.
+So very naturally, that desire, the spirit of *sanzen gakudō*, is coming up from the bottom of his life.
 No one forces him to do this or to do that, or to stop doing that this or that.
 No one.
 But it’s coming up.
 When you have very strong spirit coming up naturally, you cannot stop doing.

 So very naturally, beyond [any] idea of practicing hard or practicing easy, et cetera, he just devotes himself to do this.
 So for him it is not hard practice, or not easy practice.
 Only when that situation is seen from human common sense we put the name on it: “hard practice” or “easy practice,” we can say.
 But for him, [it is] completely beyond hard or easy.
 [Instead] it is natural, pretty natural.